Suspect claims prophet caricatures prompted Paris stabbings

 The suspect said he had seen videos from Pakistan on Charlie Hebdo’s decision to reprint the caricatures as more than a dozen people charged in the newspaper attack and another outside a kosher grocery store in Paris went on trial this month, according to the prosecutor.

-Describing himself as “angry”, he decided to carry out the attack without knowing the newspaper had moved, Ricard said.
+Describing himself as “angry,” the assailant said he allegedly decided to carry out the attack without knowing the newspaper had moved, Ricard said.

+“Initially, he wanted to enter the building, if needed….When he came in front of it and saw the victims, he thought they worked for the satirical publication and decided to attack them,” Ricard said.

 In a 3-minute video broadcast on social media on Friday morning, the suspect, speaking in Urdu, “announces his act,” Ricard said, quoting him as saying he’s going to “rebel” against the new publication of the caricatures.